Cantorstaub/Game-of-Memories/README.md

 # Game-of-Memories

-_Game of Memories_ is a Game of Life cellular automaton inside the memory of an _Instructor 50_ computer.
+_Game of Memories_ is a Game of Life cellular automaton written in assembler.
+The game plays inside the memory of an _Instructor 50_ computer.
 It was co-created with Stefan Höltgen at the Humboldt University of Berlin in 2014.[[1]](#_ftn1)

 ## Concept